rmarcacini/websensors-ead/README.md

 The data directory contains an example of an input file.

 In practice, Websensors-EAD analyzes input patterns as a clickstream graph.
+A clickstream is a list of all the educational resources viewed by a student (e.g. videos, tasks, foruns, quiz, etc), presented in the order the resources were viewed, also defined as the succession of mouse clicks that each student makes.
 An example of a clickstream graph is shown in the figure below.

 ![Example of a Clickstream Graph (From [1])](https://i.imgur.com/HnJkMge.png)